-"(b) COVERED GENERAL AND FLAG OFFICERS.-In this section, the term 'covered general or flag officer' means a member or former member who after September 30, 2006, is retired in a general
+"(b) COVERED GENERAL AND FLAG OFFICERS.-In this section, the term 'covered general or flag officer' means a member or former member who after September 30, 2006, is retired in a general officer grade or flag officer grade.".

-(b) CLERICAL AMENDMENT.-The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 1407 the following new item:
+officer grade or flag officer grade.". (b) CLERICAL AMENDMENT.-The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 1407 the following new item: